+Assessment

+The Committee reviews the Board's current skills and experiences across a range of relevant areas.

+This results in a skills matrix (see page 64), which identifies the skills coverage across all Board members.

+Potential skills gaps are identified, so they can be incorporated into future succession planning at Board and Executive level.

+Areas for ongoing Board upskilling are identified and discussed.

+Approach

-Assessment Approach Execution The Committee reviews the Board's current skills and experiences across a range of relevant areas.
-The Committee applies engagement rules for succession planning, including: > ensuring succession planning is in The Committee identifies the desired skills for any new NED, for use in filling any future vacancies on the Board.
-This results in a skills matrix (see page 64), which identifies the skills coverage across all Board members. line with the Committee's terms of reference; > considering the need to replace the skills of any departing NED; and Potential internal candidates for promotion to Executive Director are identified.
-Potential skills gaps are identified, so they can be incorporated into future succession planning at Board and filling any missing skills required for the Company's strategic direction.
-Executive level.
-Job specifications for the Non- Executives and Executives are kept up Areas for ongoing Board upskilling are identified and discussed. to date.
+The Committee applies engagement rules for succession planning, including:

+- ensuring succession planning is in line with the Committee's terms of reference: - > considering the need to replace the skills of any departing NED; and - > filling any missing skills required for the Company's strategic direction.

+Job specifications for the Non-Executives and Executives are kept up to date.

+Execution

+The Committee identifies the desired skills for any new NED, for use in filling any future vacancies on the Board.

+Potential internal candidates for promotion to Executive Director are identified.